Deadly1ne/Chaptrix/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- A Discord account (for webhook/bot setup)
+- A Discord account (optional, only if you want notifications)
-- A Google account (for Drive integration)
+- A Google account (optional, only if you want Drive integration)

 ### Installation